Molloy University -- A Top-Ranked College Close to Manhattan

 The Hagan Center features the latest technology in classrooms and labs, as well as approximately 20 Sim men/women that will allow the students to asses, provide care and perform procedures on these simulated people before working with real patients in medical facilities.
 The nursing lab offers resources such as study guides, video tapes, computer programs, and simulation instructors that guide students through relevant medical scenarios.

-Molloy College regularly hosts professional nursing conferences, demonstrating its leadership in nursing education.
+Molloy University regularly hosts professional nursing conferences, demonstrating its leadership in nursing education.
 Conferences are often organized with prestigious medical centers, such as the Memorial Sloan-Kettering Cancer Center, among others.

 Study Abroad Opportunities